earthly/website/blog/_posts/2024-02-06-readability.md

 ~~~
 <figcaption>Having a `max` to call is handy.
 It communicates intent for the reader, improving readability in a small way.[^1]</figcaption>

-The neat thing about max, is that using it doesn't hurt begineer readability.
+Using functions like 'max' feels straightforward, right?
 Everyone knows what it means to get the maximum of two numbers.
-But if we keep building up helpful standard libraries and langauge features, we quickly start adding to the number of things a beginner has to learn.
+But if we keep building up helpful standard libraries and language features, we quickly leave behind common knowledge and start adding to the number of things a beginner has to learn.

+Here is reduce:
 ```
 let numbers = [1, 2, 3, 4]